gadmin7/Data-Scraping-Scripts/README.md

 ### Extracting_google_Images

-This cript can be used to download google images for a given keyword.
+This script can be used to download Google images for a given keyword.

+Additional funcatinality to download the images under usage rights 'creative common licenses' have been added.

+The script requires selenium which can be installed using ```pip install selenium command```.
+Also, it requires chrome driver which depends on the version of Chrome installed on your system. download chromedriver and put in the working directory.